 Please see the application page for information on how to join SVPA.

 I’m a member, but I haven’t been receiving SVPA emails.
 What gives?

-If you aren’t receiving emails, we most likely don’t have your correct email address.
+If you are not receiving emails, we most likely do not have your correct email address.
 To correct the error, send our membership vice president an email from the email address you would like us to use to correspond with you.